Web Scraper

 How can I access and export the data scraped by Web Scraper?

-The data scraped by Web Scraper is stored in a dataset.
-You can access and export this data in various formats such as JSON, XML, CSV, or as an Excel spreadsheet.
+The data scraped by Web Scraper is stored in a dataset which you can access and export in various formats such as JSON, XML, CSV, or as an Excel spreadsheet.
 The results can be downloaded using the Apify API or through the Apify Console.
-Check out the Apify API reference docs for full details.